denis-tingaikin/go-header/README.md

 # Examples

 ## Step 1
-Create configuration file  `.go-header.yaml` cmd in the root of project.
+Create configuration file  `.go-header.yaml` in the root of project.
 ```yaml
 ---
 values: